 With over 100 research-active staff at the RVC, the range of research topics is vast, extending from molecules to whole animals and animal populations.
-We focus is on two main research streams:
+We focus on two main research streams:

 - Comparative Physiology & Medicine - Our understanding of animal disease, together with the superb facilities at the RVC, means that we are well placed to contribute to the way in which human diseases are diagnosed and treated.
 The programme is led by Professor Dominic Wells.

 - Livestock Production and Health - There is international recognition of the need for new approaches to meet the growing challenges of livestock production, and to control infectious diseases that threaten humans and animals.
 The programme is led by Professor Dirk Werling.

 Each research group provides the optimum environment for research with 10-20 researchers, led by senior members of our academic staff.
-As a PhD student you will undertake a specific piece of research work based within one of more of these research groups and enjoy the direction and support of two supervisors.
+As a PhD student you will undertake a specific piece of research work based within one of more of these research groups with the direction and support of two supervisors.

-We invite applications from candidates who hold/or expect to gain a first or upper second class honours degree (or equivalent) from a range of disciplines such as medicine, veterinary medicine, biological sciences, animal sciences, social sciences, statistics and economics.
+We invite applications from candidates who hold/or expect to gain a first or upper second class honours degree (or equivalent), or an MSci or Masters degree from a range of disciplines such as medicine, veterinary medicine, biological sciences, animal sciences, social sciences, statistics and economics.